isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 <p>In 2023, there were 1,201 new cases of active TB disease among Singapore
 residents.
 This is lower than the 1,251 cases in 2022.
 The incidence rate was 28.9 cases per 100,000 population in 2023, compared to 30.4 cases per 100,000 in 2022.
-Please refer to <a href="https://www.moh.gov.sg/news-highlights/details/update-on-tuberculosis-situation-in-singapore-2024" rel="noopener noreferrer nofollow" target="_blank">MOH’s latest update</a> for more information.</p>
+Refer to <a href="https://www.moh.gov.sg/news-highlights/details/update-on-tuberculosis-situation-in-singapore-2024" rel="noopener noreferrer nofollow" target="_blank">MOH’s latest update</a>.</p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>What are the Types of Tuberculosis?</strong>
+<summary><strong>What are the Types of TB?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>When the body fails to kill or contain the bacteria, it is known as active
 TB disease.
-This means that the bacteria is actively multiplying and is contagious.</p>
+This means the bacteria is actively multiplying and is contagious.</p>
 <p></p>
 <p>However, not all individuals who are exposed to an infectious individual
 will get active TB disease.</p>